CXH-Research/DocShadow-SD7K/README.md

 If you need pre-trained models, please download <a href="https://pan.baidu.com/share/init?surl=bT5lZ5RXW7WrrzQuGpZGnw$pwd=sd7k">here</a>.

 #### Acknowledgments
+If you find our work helpful for your research, please cite:
 ```bib
 @article{docshadow_sd7k,
   title={High-Resolution Document Shadow Removal via A Large-Scale Real-World Dataset and A Frequency-Aware Shadow Erasing Net},